Kalkihe/Deminder/Documentation/SoftwareRequirementSpecification.md

 Show a list of all deadlines.

-[Here](./Use-Cases/UC_Show_deadline_list/showDeadlineListUsecase.md) you can find the use-case specification for showing the list of de
+[Here](./Use-Cases/UC_Show_deadline_list/showDeadlineListUsecase.md) you can find the use-case specification for showing the list of deadlines.

 ### 3.1.4 Show subtasks